 Despite all of the above, in August 2017, the UK Foreign & Commonwealth Office (UK FCO) changed their travel advice on visiting the DPR Korea, and for the first time advised against all but essential travel to North Korea.
 We must stress to all persons interested in booking our North Korea expedition, that your visit may be contrary to the advice of the UK FCO (or your own government if not a UK Citizen), and that changes in the UK FCO’s position on tours to North Korea (as with several other countries that Secret Compass expeditions visit) are not grounds for cancellation.
 We always work closely with our partners in the region and the ultimate decision on the safety of travel to any region is one taken between our office and partners in country.

 As and when the FCO advise against travel to the DPR Korea, any conventional travel insurance policy you may have will likely be invalid for the expedition.
 However, specialist insurers should be able to provide you with cover and we have some recommendations here.

 Can I get a visa?

-Citizens of a great many nations including the USA can apply for a tourist visa to visit North Korea with relative ease.
+Citizens of a great many nations can apply for a tourist visa to visit North Korea with relative ease.
 Check online to see if you are eligible to apply.
+We currently advise citizens of the USA not to travel to North Korea due to restrictions the USA have placed on their own citizens since 1 Sept.
+2017 – if you are US citizen interested in the trip please check online for up to date information.
 Secret Compass will oversee the visa application process for booked teammates.
 Booked teammates will receive a separate visa advice document in due course and in good time to get organised.

 Are we really camping?